If I grow a garden and nobody but me notices it, is that garden a waste of time?

 But the humans who walk by either don't notice the splash of sudden color or the constant goings-on; or, if they do, they glance disdainfully for half a moment in the general direction of what caught their attention.
 Which is to say, they didn't actually notice anything.

 Growing a garden ... or growing a writing career.
 The shoebox under the bed gathers dust.
-It's doubtful that when you eventually get around to looking at it again, you'll even bother opening the lid before chucking it all.
+It's doubtful that when you eventually get around to looking at it again, you'll even bother opening the lid before chucking it.

 The only resource you can genuinely claim as your own is time.
-It is measured by the clock on the wall or on the bedstand or the perfectly synchronized digital display on your smartphone, but much more accurately between one beat of your heart and the next.
+It is measured by the clock on the wall or on the bedstand or the perfectly synchronized digital display on your smartphone.
+Much more accurately, it is measured between one beat of your heart and the next.
 It is finite.
 And someday it will run out.

 Want to scare the shit out of people?
 I just wrote the scariest plot possible of any story for any sentient being anywhere in the universe.
 It's so terrifying that your mind, in all likelihood, has already shunted it into the Yeah, Whatever file you've got for just such occasions.
 It's so terrifying that even though you read the words, you short-circuited the path to full comprehension of those words directly into that file, which you store in the darkest, hardest-to-reach recesses of your mind, and which you strongly resent having to fetch whenever assholes like me bring it up again.